Karto1000/brilliant-text/README.md

 ### Code

-If you want to customize the text, outline, glow and particle colors, you can create a new shader that implements the `IOutlinedTextShader` interface.
+If you want to customize the text, outline and glow, you can create a new shader that implements the `IOutlinedTextShader` interface.
+If you also want that shader to spawn particles, you need to implement the `IParticleSpawner` interface as well.
 From there you can customize the hex color codes for each component.

 > [!important]
 > The hex color is stored as `ARGB` instead of the more common `RGBA`

-> For example, this is how the `GoldShader` is implemented internally:
+> For example, this is how the `GoldShader` would be implemented internally:
 > ```java
-> public class GoldShader implements IOutlinedTextShader {
+> public class GoldShader implements IOutlinedTextShader, IParticleSpawner {
->     private static final ResourceLocation PARTICLE_TEXTURE = new ResourceLocation(
->             BrilliantText.MODID,
->             "textures/particles/glow.png"
->     );
 >
 >     @Override
->     public Integer getTextColor() {
+>     public int getTextColor() {
 >         return 0xFF986B31;
 >     }
 >